emmercm/www/src/blog/investigating-locks-in-mysql.md

 ORDER BY thread_id, event_id;
 ```

-A small amount of deadlocks usually isn't dangerous, and they might be somewhat expected in high-throughput databases.
+A small amount of deadlocks usually isn't dangerous and is somewhat expected in high-throughput databases.
 Applications should be written to retry transactions that were rolled back due to a deadlock.

 **Deadlocks become dangerous when they happen so frequently that certain transactions can't execute at all.**